vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^36]: Any given photon has a probability distribution of being absorbed as a function of depth.
 Blue photons can penetrate deep, but are more likely to be absorbed near the front surface.
 A 1 μm photon can be absorbed near the front surface, but it is more likely to penetrate deeper into the silicon.

-[^37]: Fancy, very expensive multi-junction PV cells may be used for special applica- tions like in space, where size and weight are extremely important and cost is less of a limitation.
-These devices can reach efficien- cies approaching 50% by stacking multiple junctions at different band gaps, better uti- lizing light across the spectrum. efficiency in the best-case photosynthesis (algae).
+[^37]: Fancy, very expensive multi-junction PV cells may be used for special applications like in space, where size and weight are extremely important and cost is less of a limitation.
+These devices can reach efficiencies approaching 50% by stacking multiple junctions at different band gaps, better utilizing light across the spectrum. efficiency in the best-case photosynthesis (algae).
 PV technology beats that by a factor of three!
 And as we'll see in Section 13.6, the only thing higher efficiency really does besides driving up the price is it makes the footprint (area occupied) smaller for the same power delivery.
 But it's already small enough to comfortably fit on most roofs, so efficiency is not a chief limitation at this point. top contact grids